markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 [!INCLUDE [example](includes/example-region.md)]

-- If the `<TaskbarPinList>` node has region matching the one configured on the device, then the configuration applies.
+- If the `<TaskbarPinList>` node has region matching the one configured on the device, then the configuration applies
-- If the `<TaskbarPinList>` node doesn't have a region matching the one configured on the device, then the first `<TaskbarPinList>` node without region applies.
+- If the `<TaskbarPinList>` node doesn't have a region matching the one configured on the device, then the first `<TaskbarPinList>` node without region applies

 > [!NOTE]
 > [Look up country and region codes (use the ISO Short column)](/previous-versions/commerce-server/ee799297(v=cs.20))